 Heat Map Rating

 C8.
-Increase the Contractual Amount That Require res Bo oard Approval Complexity: Low
+Increase the Contractual Amount That Require Complexity: Low

 Priority: Low

 Observation # Recommendation

 The Administrative Code requires Board approval of contracts for the purchase of supplies, materials, equipment or contractor services over \$500,000.
 This limit may be low, given that: VTA's annual operating expenses exceed \$487 million The external auditors have not reported any significant deficiencies in internal control The Administration and Finance Committee receives a Quarterly Purchasing Report listing all contracts under the Board threshold.
 The March 31, 2019 report contained 43 items, averaging \$137,000 each.
 Benchmark agencies have increased contract approval limits to expedite approval and reduce meeting time, without sacrificing Board monitoring responsibilities.
-C8 a).
-Increase the Board-required approval \$1,000,000.
-Maintain the existing transparency, public Committee review of the Quarterly Purch b).
-Concurrently, permit Standing Commic contracts up to \$.5 million over the GM's This creates tiered approval limits.
-(See crecommendations on Standing Committee) c reporting and A&F asing report. ttees to approve level (or \$1.5 million). our separate
+C9 Increase the Board-required approval lim \$1,000,000.
+Maintain the existing transparency, public Committee review of the Quarterly Purch Concurrently, permit Standing Committee up to \$.5 million over the GM's level (or \$ creates tiered approval limits.
+(See our se recommendations on Standing Committee) e reporting and A&F asing report. es to approve contracts 1.5 million).
+This eparate